-Kotaro and the survivors turned to a life of theft, and rumor has it that in 1596 he managed to lure Hattori Hanzo into a trap where he killed him by setting his boat aflame.
-However, in 1603, Kotaro's days of plunder and robbery came to an end, as he was captured by an old rival, the Takeda shinobi Kosaka Jinnai and beheaded
+Kotaro and the survivors turned to a life of theft, and rumor has it that in 1596 he managed to lure Hattori Hanzo into a trap where he defeated him by setting his boat aflame.
+However, in 1603, Kotaro's days of plunder and robbery came to an end, as he was captured by an old rival, the Takeda shinobi Kosaka Jinnai and beheaded by the shogunate.

 Portrayals in fiction:

 - In Lupin III, the Fuuma clan appear as villains, often targetting Goemon.
-In the Lupin III (Green Jacket) series, they're led by a woman named Shinobu.
+In the Lupin III: Part 1 series, they're led by a woman named Shinobu.
 In the movie The Fuma Conspiracy, they're led by a guy with a nunchaku staff.
-For the TV special, Lupin III The Last Job, they're revealed as Italian.
+For the TV special, Lupin III: The Last Job, they're revealed as Italian.
 (Inverted Trope of McNinja!).
 Also the ninja dog of Asuka is named Kotarou.

 - Yaiba fought Kotaro Fuuma, who was revived by Onimaru along with other warriors.
-He is depicted as a very tall and muscular man with improbable hair, Badass Beard and a whole arsenal of ninja Elemental Powers and Stock Ninja Weaponry.
+He is depicted as a very tall and muscular man with improbable hair, a beard and a whole arsenal of ninja Elemental Powers and Stock Ninja Weaponry.
 And to really drive the point home, he can also turn into a hawk-man, making his surname (Fuuma means Wind Demon) even more meaningful.